Variables & Data Types

 A while loop runs as long as its condition is True.
 Use it when you don't know the number of iterations in advance.

-while-else: the else block runs when the condition becomes False naturally — it is skipped if a break exits the loop.
+while-else: the else block runs only when the condition becomes False naturally — it is skipped if the loop exits via break.

 break, continue & pass